jeannafta/pre-study/README.md

 - To restart the container:
   > docker restart prestudy

-	and then copy paste the outputed link in a search engine.

 ## Operations on containers
 - To list all containers (including stopped containers):